 Slowly rain in the granulated sugar in five additions, trying to aim the stream between the whisk and the side of the bowl.
 Turn the speed up to high.
 Continue to whip the meringue until it is soft and shiny.
 It should look like marshmallow creme (marshmallow fluff).
-Add the vanilla.
+Add the vanilla and food colors.
 Whip the egg whites until the mixture begins to dull and the lines of the whisk are visible on the surface of the meringue.
 Check the peak.
 It should be firm.
 Transfer the whites to a medium bowl.

 Fold in the ground almond/almond meal mixture in two increments.
 Paint the mixture halfway up the side of the bowl, using the flat side of a spatula.
 Scrape the mixture down to the center of the bowl.
 Repeat two or three times, then check to see if the mixture slides slowly down the side of the bowl.
-Add drops of gel color and mix them briefly with a toothpick.
-Put the mixture in a piping bag fitted with your choice of piping tip (round, 1⁄4 or 1⁄2 inch in diameter or 6 - 12 mm).
+Put the mixture in a piping bag fitted with your choice of piping tip (round, $\frac{1}{4}$ or $\frac{1}{2}$ inch in diameter or 6-12 mm).
 If you don't have a macaron mat, draw circles on baking/parchment paper about 2inches/5cm in diameter & turn the paper over before placing on the baking sheets.
 Pipe shells, I like to count numbers in my head and use the same count for each shell so they end up similar in size.
+If making snowmen, make a template with two circles joined together to form head and body, and pipe each section.